-As an adult, no one expects you to be able to do everything by yourself.
-There are lots of different services out there that can help you with your health, employment and lifestyle.
-These services are a little bit different from services you had when you were a child and they might expect different things from you.
+There are lots of different services that can help you with your health, employment and lifestyle.
+But these adult services are different from when you were a child.
+You don't have to go through it alone.

-Some services will include your family as part of the team but the main focus will be on YOU.
-They will talk directly to you and your opinion will matter more to them then your family's opinion.
+Some services will include your family as part of the team but, importantly, you are the main focus.
+The doctors and nurses will talk to you directly, not your parents or caregivers.
+Your opinion will matter more to them than the opinions of people in your family.
+This is an opportunity for you to speak freely and honestly.

-When you are with adult services you will be expected to:
+When it is time for you to leave child-based services and transition to adult services you will be expected to: